acefael/gwcseed/readme.md

 You might want to tweak:

 * `gwcseed.js` configures `MAX_TASKS`.
 That's the number of items in the Task Queue inside GeoWebCache that, when reached, makes the Seeder not post any more Tasks.
-* inside `consumerFunction()`

-  * `zoomStart` and `zoomStart` are hardcoded.
-Ultimately they should be specified with each configured Seed Task in our own `tasks` array.
-  * `threadCount` is something for the GWC seeding engine.
+* inside `consumerFunction()`, `threadCount` is something for the GWC seeding engine.

 ## Seed Area and GWC Layers

-The `tasks` array is the most important one.
-It contains items that conform to the following protocol:
+The `tasks.js` file must be provided/changed to configure the seed area.
+It contains a JSON object per line, each conforming to the following protocol:

 * `srs`: EPSG code you want to seed
 * `coords`: area to seed in this request
 * `layer`: name of WMS layer in GeoWebCache
+* `zoomStart`: zoom level to start seeding from
+* `zoomStop`: zoom level to seed to
+* `type`: allowed seed types are 'reseed', 'seed', 'truncate'

-Items in the git repo are somewhere over Madrid as I have used a WMS from CartoCiudad for testing purposes.
+The items in the git repo sample seed tasks file `tasks.js` are somewhere over Madrid as I have used a WMS from CartoCiudad for testing purposes.

 # The Way Forward

 What I am thinking of changing in the future:

-- reading `tasks` from an external file
+- [DONE] Read `tasks` from an external file
-- adding all currently in `consumerFunction()` hardcoded parameters of the GWC seed request to the items in `tasks`
+- [DONE] Add all currently in `consumerFunction()` hardcoded parameters of the GWC seed request to the items in `tasks`.
-- use some configuration mechanism for the server Settings
+- Use configuration mechanism for the server settings.
-- logging
+- Logging
+- Read tasks from a directory of files.
+- Make consumer function parameters configurable, e.g. `threadCount` and `format`.